Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Shopping List

 For a two-person meal, I recommend getting no more than six of the ingredients listed here, besides the soup base and dipping sauce.
 Otherwise, you’re gonna have tons of leftovers.
-(Although, leftovers aren’t really a problem per se—see What to Do with Leftovers.)
+(Although, leftovers aren’t really a problem per se—see What to Do with Hot Pot Leftovers.)

 If you’re hosting a larger party, you can splurge on more ingredients.